conveyor-mq/conveyor-mq/README.md

 A task is considered stalled if while it is being processed by a worker, the worker fails to acknowledge that it is currently working on the task.
 This situation occurs mainly when either a worker goes offline or crashes unexpectedly whilst processing a task, or if the Node event loop on the worker becomes blocked while processing a task.

 The time since a task was last acknowledged after which it is considered stalled is controlled by `Task.stallInterval` and otherwise falls back to `Worker.defaultStallInterval`.

+*Note: An orchestrator is required to be running on the queue which will monitor and re-enqueue any stalled tasks.
+It is recommended to have only a single orchestrator run per queue to minimize Redis overhead, however multiple orchestrators can be run simultaneously.

 ## API Reference